 Besides energy production, mitochondria help maintain an ideal calcium environment and buffer against oxidative stress.

-“The yeast model is easy to use and can be handled by undergraduates,” Dabir says.
+“The yeast model is easy to use and can be handled by undergraduates,” said Dabir.
 “It’s the perfect model to answer the questions I want to answer and expand from there.”

 Next-stage research would be in cell cultures, before moving on to studies in animals.

-“I owe a big part of the success of my grant proposal to my students’ hard work and their persistence,” Dabir says.
+“I owe a big part of the success of my grant proposal to my students’ hard work and their persistence,” said Dabir.
 “They were completely invested in the work and excited about it at the same time.”